 Continuing students are given their current loan balance annually when they repackage.
-At this time the financial aid officer advises them on how much they have borrowed and how their estimated time to degree will affect their future indebtedness.
-Students are also given a DOE Entrance Interview booklet when they repackage so they can stay current on all student loan information and their rights and responsibilities under the program.

-2018-19 Satisfactory Academic Progress
+At this time, the financial aid officer advises them on how much they have borrowed and how their estimated time to complete will affect their future indebtedness.
+Students are also given a Department of Education Entrance Interview Direct Loan Exit form when they repackage so they can stay current on all student loan information and their rights and responsibilities under the program.
+See the Satisfactory Academic Progress section of the Catalog online at https://southcoastcollege.edu/resources/program-catalog for more details regarding satisfactory progress.